Oyvindkg/SwiftProductGenerator/README.md

 # SwiftProductGenerator
-A generic cartesian product generator written in swift
+A generic cartesian product generator written in swift similar to Python's [`itertools.Product`](https://docs.python.org/3/library/itertools.html).

-Similar to Python's itertools.Product

 ## Mission
-Reduce memory consumption and processing time for cartesian product of arbitrary arrays
+Reduce memory consumption and processing time for cartesian product of arbitrary arrays.

 ## Usage
-The generator is initialized with an array containing the arrays to be combined:
+The generator is initialized with an array containing the collections to be combined:
 ```swift
 let arrays = [
   [0,1],